arthurL-daSilva/integrative-project/README.md

 I decided to use an API for weather forecast, unfortunately I couldn't finish it because I didn't know how to use and had no time to learn it.

-This was my history creating this project, I didn't change anything present in those codes for the reason it's my first ones. hope this helps someone who it's reading this.
+This was my history creating this project, I didn't change anything in those codes for the reason it's my first ones. hope this helps someone who it's reading this.
 Have a nice day!